-Project initiatives will examine issues like financial management of plantations, growth and yield modeling, reforestation, forest operations, and biodiversity management, as well as how private lands can be managed more effectively to achieve overall landscape management goals by using markets for ecosystems services and other incentive-based systems.
-Research in this area will form a strong connection to the “Resilient Ecosystems” and “Competitive and Innovative Products” themes.
+Project initiatives examine issues like financial management of plantations, growth and yield modeling, reforestation, forest operations, and biodiversity management, as well as how private lands can be managed more effectively to achieve overall landscape management goals by using markets for ecosystems services and other incentive-based systems.

 Healthy People and Communities

-Research will focus on the myriad of ways that local economies and people’s lives are interconnected with public and private working landscapes, and how these economies and lives can be improved by actively utilizing forest ecosystems to provide both timber and non‐timber forest products from our public lands (including ecosystem services, recreational uses, and tourism) via new and innovative collaborations among varied interests and stakeholders.
+Research focuses on the myriad ways that local economies and people’s lives are interconnected with public and private working landscapes, and how these economies and lives can be improved by actively utilizing forest ecosystems to provide both timber and non‐timber forest products from our public lands (including ecosystem services, recreational uses, and tourism) via new and innovative collaborations among varied interests and stakeholders.